 Enjoy all the delights of Marco Polo as she steams homeward.

 Today we'll reach the Azores, and tie up in Horta, principal settlement on the island of Faial.
 Step ashore to explore this colourful former whaling station and perhaps take an excursion to the summit of Cabecao Gordo, which boasts breathtaking views of the entire archipelago.

 The second Azores call is made at Ponta Delgada, principal port city of Sao Miguel, the largest of the islands in the Azores.
 There'll be an opportunity to go ashore to explore a place that has been a favoured stopping off point of transatlantic adventurers for centuries.

 Enjoy the final leg of your journey, as Marco Polo steams back into the Western Approaches and the English Channel.

 Bid farewell to Marco Polo and your fellow travellers, as you disembark in Bristol at the end of a wonderful voyage of many discoveries and even more happy memories.

-*This offer applies to new bookings made between 1st November and 6th December 2016 (inclusive) only.
+* This offer applies to new bookings made between 1st and 30th November 2016 (inclusive) only.
 Prices shown when booking include this discount.
 The exact value of the discount included will vary depending on cruise, cabin and departure date selected.
 Discounts apply to Voyager Fare Cabins only.
 The offer may be withdrawn at any time.
 All fares exclude gratuities.